 - Policy owner – defined above

-- Insured – the person whose life is insured
+- Insured person – the person whose life is insured

 Who may own a life insurance policy?

 Policies can be owned in a variety of ways.
-Most commonly, the owner and insured is the same person.
+Most commonly, the owner and insured person are the same person.
 However, if you’re interested in exploring other options, the following are additional ownership options available to you:

-- Spouse/Partner/Fiancé: You can be the owner AND the beneficiary of a policy on your spouse, partner or fiancé.
+- Spouse or partner: You can be the owner and the beneficiary of a policy on your spouse or partner.

 - Any person or legal entity who you have an insurable interest in or has an insurable interest in you: Try saying that twice.
-Essentially, you can purchase a policy on a person with whom you have a financial interest in his or her life.
+Essentially, you can buy a policy on a person with whom you have a financial interest in his or her life.
 Or someone who has an insurable interest in you can purchase and own a life insurance contract on your life.
-One example is a parent who takes out a policy on their children, which typically happens if the parent has co-signed a non-Federally funded student loan.
-Another example is a Trust Fund holding a policy for a minor.
-Yet not every life insurance provider allows for more complex policy ownership.
+One example is a parent who takes out a policy on their children, which typically happens if the parent has cosigned a private student loan.
+Another example is a trust holding a policy for a minor.
+Yet not every life insurance company allows for more complex policy ownership.